Silverdale (NSW)

 Table Chart PROFILE FAQ

-Silverdale features high concentrations of family households, with a median household size of 3.3 people
+Silverdale features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 90.2% of all households, including 54.6% couples with children, 27.8% couples without children, and 7.2% single parent families.
-Non-family households comprise the remaining 9.8%, with lone person households at 9.4% and group households making up 0.5%.
-The median household size is 3.3 people.
+Non-family households account for the remaining 9.8%, with lone person households at 9.4% and group households comprising 0.5%.
+The median household size is 3.3 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households